 Rubber band ligation is the ligation of the tissue in an effort to pinch off the blood supply that results in the death of the tissue.
 Pulling the hemorrhoid into a small doubled-sleeved cylinder allows the placement of a latex or rubber band around the hemorrhoid.
 Over time, the lack of blood supply to the tissue causes it to die, and it is eliminated during a bowel movement.
 The potential drawbacks of this method include the long delay of results, bleeding, pain and ulceration.
 Also, multiple treatments may be necessary to fully treat the condition.

 The Ultroid® procedure is noninvasive; there is no cutting, freezing, stapling, freezing, burning or sclerosing.
 There is no post-procedure complication of pain, bleeding, ulceration anal narrowing or infection that is associated with the other methods.
-As it delivers a very low electric current that produces a natural biochemical reaction in the hemorrhoid, Ultroid® has a number of benefits over most of the traditional methods of hemorrhoid treatment available:
+The procedure is painless and is associated with no pain afterwards.
+It requires no anesthesia.
+It is very effective for grade 1 and 2 and even grade 3 internal hemorrhoids.

 As a board certified surgeon, Dr. Shapiro is able to treat external hemorrhoids, as well.
 They arise in an area that cannot be treated with the Ultroid device because, since the hemorrhoids are below the dentate line, they receive pain fibers.
 The internal hemorrhoids – which can be treated by Ultroid – are above the dentate line where there are no pain fibers.
 Dr. Shapiro can remove the external hemorrhoids with a gentle local anesthesia and a minor office surgical procedure, providing a total HD solution.